theBlue0x/docs/docs/connect/local_mac.md

 ## **Connect via MacOS** ##

+You will need the latest Java JDK installed on your computer.

 1. To install the JDK software, do the following:

      - Go to http://java.sun.com/javase/downloads/index.jsp